 The challenge is — all pastors face obstacles that will occasionally hinder their ability to lead effectively at the next level.

-1. Your spiritual growth is stagnant.
+1. Your own spiritual growth is stagnant.

 Remember, while you may be a pastor, you’re still a disciple of Jesus.
 As you grow, the stage is set for the church to grow.

-2. Your leadership growth is stifled.
+2. Your personal leadership growth is stifled.